ninsuo/php-shared-memory/README.md

 Sync
 Share variables across multiple PHP apps

-This class works like \stdClass, but one instance of Sync can be used simultaneously in several PHP applications.
+This class works like `\stdClass`, but one instance of Sync can be used simultaneously in several PHP applications.

 Because this class stores and restores its data every time a property is requested or set, data are always fresh between your applications.
 And because PHP has a great built-in advisory lock feature, there could be as many applications as